 Collapse button

 The round brown button with the black enclosed circle at the upper left collapses the script back to the viewer.
 The script can always be viewed in the Script Editor again by dragging it out onto the world from the object's viewer.
+Name of the Player being Scripted.

 The text to the right of the collapse button is the name of the object for which you are creating the script.
 You can not change the objects name here.